EliteWise/discord-bot/README.md

 > Your branch has to follow this naming convention: type/name \
 > Example: feature/stats
+> When the name contain multiple words which must be separated, you can use dashes
+> Example: feature/player-stats

 ### How to merge my branch?